 - With the processor running drizzle in 1 tablespoon of olive oil.
 Only process a few seconds.

-Pumpkin Buns with Herbed Butter
+Pumpkin Buns with Herb Butter

 Ingredients